- Richard E. Anderson, MD, FACP, Chairman and Chief Executive Officer

 He holds a bachelor’s degree in business economics from the University of California, Santa Barbara.

 He graduated magna cum laude from San Francisco State University.
-Mr. White is Chairman of the Board of the Florida Justice Reform Institute, a member of the Florida Chamber of Commerce Board of Directors, board member of the Florida Insurance Council, and Chair of the Board of Governors of the Florida Medical Malpractice Joint Underwriting Association.
-Mr. White is also former board member of the Physicians Insurers Association of America, and currently serves on four of their committees.
+Mr. White is chairman of the board of the Florida Justice Reform Institute, a member of the Florida Chamber of Commerce Board of Directors, board member of the Florida Insurance Council, and chair of the Board of Governors of the Florida Medical Malpractice Joint Underwriting Association.
+Mr. White is also a former board member of the Medical Professional Liability Association, and currently serves on three of their committees.